Economics, Finance and International Business

 Behavioural Economics

-Build your understanding of the concept called ‘homo economicus’ where individuals are considered to be perfectly rational and concerned only about maximising their own welfare.
+On this module, you will build your understanding of the concept called ‘homo economicus’ where individuals are considered to be perfectly rational and concerned only about maximising their own welfare.
 Your understanding of strategic behaviour in encounters with other individuals, modelled as games will broaden.
 You’ll examine concepts such as:

 • bounded rationality